TrellixVulnTeam/swahilipython_SCMU/Doc/library/winreg.rst

 .. function:: DeleteValue(key, value)

-   Removes a named value from a registry key.
+   Removes a named value kutoka a registry key.

    *key* is an already open key, or one of the predefined :ref:`HKEY_* constants <hkey-constants>`.